touir1/Spam-Classifier-machine-learning-Gaussian-Naive-Bayes/README.md

 adress: adress of the server
 port: port of the server
-subject: subject of the mail encoded in base64 (utf-8)
+subject: subject of the mail encoded in url format
-message: message of the mail encoded in base64 (utf-8)
+message: message of the mail encoded in url format
 ```
 ## Authors ##